bgaber/k8s-annotation-mutatingwebhook/gitlab/README.md

 helm version
 ```

-## Service Account setup for GitLab Pipeline
+## Service Account Setup for GitLab Pipeline

-The K8s Service Account that the GitLab Pipeline requires to grant it permissions must exist before the GitLab Pipeline is run.
+<p style="color:red">The K8s Service Account that the GitLab Pipeline requires to grant it permissions must exist before the GitLab Pipeline is run.</p>
 Therefore, this Service Account must be manually created from the Linux CLI using the following steps:

 ### Step 1 - Create mutatingwh namespace with correct annotations and labels